Kepler-9b

-Kepler-9b is one of the first planets discovered outside the solar system (exoplanets) by NASA's Kepler Mission.
+Kepler-9b is one of the first planets discovered outside the Solar System (exoplanets) by NASA's Kepler Mission.
 It revolves around the star Kepler-9 within the constellation Lyra.
 Kepler-9b is the largest of three planets detected in the Kepler system by transit method; its mass is roughly half that of the planet Saturn, and it is the largest planet in its system.
 Kepler-9b and Kepler-9c display a phenomenon called orbital resonance, in which gravitational pull from each planet alters and stabilizes the orbit of the other.
 The planet's discovery was announced on August 26, 2010.

 Nomenclature and history

 Kepler-9b's name denotes that it is the first exoplanet discovered in orbit around the star Kepler-9.
 The star, in turn, was named for the Kepler Mission, a NASA project designed to search for Earth-like planets.
 Kepler-9's planets were among 700 planetary candidates collected during Kepler's first 43 days online.
-The system in particular was flagged as one of five systems that appeared to have held more than one transiting exoplanet.
+The system in particular was flagged as one of five systems that appeared to have held over one transiting exoplanet.
 Kepler-9b's discovery was announced on August 26, 2010.
 It was the part of the first confirmed star system in which multiple planets transited the same star.

 The planet was confirmed by the Kepler satellite by the transit method, in which the planet passes across the face of its star in relation to Earth, dimming that star's light by a small amount; this light difference is then used to determine the planet and several of its characteristics, including size and distance from its home star.

 Initial estimates for Kepler-9b's mass were refined by the W. M. Keck Observatory at Mauna Kea, Hawaii.
 In doing so, scientists found that Kepler-9b is the larger of the two gas planets discovered in the Kepler-9 system, although in mass it is smaller than planet Saturn.